getsentry/relay/README.md

 We use GitHub actions to release new versions.
 There are two separate projects to publish:

 - **Relay binary** is released with the ["Release" action](https://github.com/getsentry/relay/actions/workflows/release_binary.yml).
 Make sure that [`CHANGELOG.md`](./CHANGELOG.md) is up-to-date before running the action.
-Hit "Run workflow" and choose a new version.
+Press "Run workflow" and choose a new version.
 We use [Calendar Versioning](https://calver.org/) and coordinate releases with Sentry.

 - **Relay Python library** along with the C-ABI are released with the ["Release Library" action](https://github.com/getsentry/relay/actions/workflows/release_library.yml).
 Make sure that [`py/CHANGELOG.md`](./py/CHANGELOG.md) is up-to-date before running the action.
 Hit "Run workflow" and choose a new version.
 We use [Semantic Versioning](https://semver.org/) and release during the development cycle.